-Some of these borrowings contain bank commitments.
-In the event that these pledges are not adhered to, the borrowings are repaid upon the lender's request.
-The pledges are monitored on a monthly basis by the management.
-Under the terms of the loan agreements as of December 31, 2021.
+Some of these loans contain bank covenants.
+In the event of non-compliance with these covenants, the loans are repaid upon the lender's request.
+The covenants are monitored on a monthly basis by management.
+If there is a possibility of non-compliance with covenants, measures are taken by management to ensure compliance.
+The group has committed to According to the terms of the loan agreements as of December 31, 2023.

-The Group's exposure to interest rate risk, foreign currency risk and liquidity risk has been disclosed in note No. (26).
+The Group's exposure to interest rate risk, foreign currency risk and liquidity risk is disclosed in Note No. (27).